-2 If dew point temperature is directly measured by a sensor, a 2°C limit is to be used.
-If dew point is calculated from measurements of air temperature and relative humidity, a larger limit of 4°C is recommended, to take into account the influence of the screen protecting the thermometer and hygrometer.
+&lt;sup>1 If dew point temperature is directly measured by a sensor, the lower limit is to be used.
+If dew point is calculated from measurements of air temperature and relative humidity, a larger limit is recommended (taking into account the influence of the screen protecting the thermometer and hygrometer).
 A screen usually has different 'system response time' for air temperature and water vapour, and the combination of these two parameters may generate fast variations of dew point temperature, which are not representative of a sensor default, but are representative of the influence of the screen during fast variations of air temperature and relative humidity.